Representing Locally Hilbert Spaces and Functional Models for Locally Normal Operators

 Actually, more is true.
-The Hata tree-like selfsimilar set is arcwise connected, but this comes from a more general result in \cite{Hata}: if $K$ is any selfsimilar set then $K$ is connected if and only if it is arcwise connected, see also Theorem~1.6.2 in \cite{Kigami}.
+The Hata tree-like self-similar set is arcwise connected, but this comes from a more general result in \cite{Hata}: if $K$ is any self-similar set then $K$ is connected if and only if it is arcwise connected, see also Theorem~1.6.2 in \cite{Kigami}.

-There are at least two more facts that we have to explain about the Hata tree-like selfsimilar set.
-The first fact explains the tree structure of the Hata selfsimilar set.
-Graphically this can be seen if we plot the subsets $X_0$ through $X_n$ for $n$ sufficiently large (see Figure~\ref{f:hata} which is obtained by an implentation of Algorithm~\ref{a:hata}), but, of course, we need an analytic proof of this fact.
+There are at least two more facts that we have to explain about the Hata tree-like self-similar set.
+The first fact explains the tree structure of the Hata self-similar set.
+Graphically this can be seen if we plot the subsets $X_0$ through $X_n$ for $n$ sufficiently large (see Figure~\ref{f:hata} which is obtained by an implementation of Algorithm~\ref{a:hata}), but, of course, we need an analytic proof of this fact.
 The second fact that we need is a parametrisation of the set $X$ that can be used to describe the topological structure and the measure space structure of $X$.